jusikXL/developer-hub/src/pages/bubblegum/offer.md

 description: Learn what an offer is composed of.
 ---

-An offer is the core component of the OTC Market.
+An offer is the core component of the OTC Protocol.
 Each offer is composed of a unique identifier (ID) and a set of parameters. {% .lead %}

 {% callout title="Sell vs. Buy Offers" type="note" %}
 Every offer can be interpreted either as a sell or a buy offer.
 For example, selling 100 SOL for 1 ETH is equivalent to buying 1 ETH for 100 SOL.
 However, when it comes to technical details, we strictly adhere to sell offers.